Zebrafish summer Institute at UT Dallas

 Highlights of the Zebrafish Summer Institute

-• All educators are supported with supplies to integrate zebrafish into their classrooms.
+• Classroom and lab supplies: All educators are supported with classroom aquarium kits and fish stocks, and a binder of curricular resources to integrate zebrafish into their classrooms.

-• Access and networking with a community of educators who are using zebrafish in their classroom
+• Networking: Access to a community of educators through GroupMe chat who are teaching with zebrafish.

 To learn more about the ZSI, please watch the video https://youtu.be/xp56uw1XFT